thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 ![image](https://user-images.githubusercontent.com/75138396/221346966-7ed1d63f-cb29-4d0c-a89f-74abc874ef28.png)

 - Enrolling in a course:
-Students will be added to a course using Add Students feature mentioned above.
+Students will be added to a course using Add Students feature mentioned in section I

-- Accessing course materials on CMKit]
+- Accessing course materials on CMKit
 Instructors can add materials to a course/ a class as following:
 ![image](https://user-images.githubusercontent.com/75138396/221347258-79db8124-12fe-4639-a271-faf38eaa1b0e.png)